woctezuma/dungleon-bot/README.md

 - constrained: guesses are constrained to the set of **valid** solutions.
 - unconstrained: the set of guesses is 5-6 times larger, as **invalid** solutions are allowed.

+**Caveat**: the `Complex` algorithm is very slow!
+Avoid using it if possible, because the results are not much different to other algorithms anyway.

 ## Results

 ### Constrained